-When Disk Utility starts, on the left side, you’ll see two hard disks in the sidebar: Macintosh HD and Macintosh HD – Data.
-Apple changed the way the operating system is stored.
-The top partition is read only, to prevent damaging the parts of the OS that don’t change.
+NOTE: Apple changed the way the operating system is stored when it moved to APFS.
+The Macintosh HD partition is read only, to prevent damaging the parts of the OS that don’t change.
 The bottom partition is where all your data is stored.
-(There may be others on your computer, but these are the only two we are concerned about here.)
+(There may be others storage drives on your computer, but these are the only two we are concerned about here.)

 Things should now be working better.

 My recommendation is to run Disk Utility whenever you have problems, or every moth or so as preventative maintenance.
 Running Disk Utility won’t hurt your data.

 Something I didn’t know until I was researching this tutorial: Apple created a “Fallback Recovery OS,” for those very unlikely situations where the Recovery disk is corrupt.